 Robert D. Sack has, since August 6, 1998, been a Judge of the United States Court of Appeals for the Second Circuit with his chambers at 40 Foley Square.
 He took senior status on August 6, 2009.
 During his 33 years in practice, he specialized in national and international press law.
-He was a frequent lecturer and writer on press law topics and is the author of SACK ON DEFAMATION: LIBEL, SLANDER, AND RELATED PROBLEMS (4th ed.
-2010) and coauthor of ADVERTISING AND COMMERCIAL SPEECH: A FIRST AMENDMENT GUIDE (1999).
-His article, Protection of Opinion Under the First Amendment: Reflections on Alfred Hill, Defamation and Privacy Under the First Amendment," was published in the 100th Anniversary issue of the Columbia Law Review.
+He was a frequent lecturer and writer on press law topics and is the author of SACK ON DEFAMATION: LIBEL, SLANDER, AND RELATED PROBLEMS (5th ed.
+2017) (updated annually) and coauthor with P. Cameron DeVore of the first edition of ADVERTISING AND COMMERCIAL SPEECH: A FIRST AMENDMENT GUIDE (1999).
+His articles include, Reflections on the Wrong Question: Special Constitutional Privilege for the Institutional Press, 7 Hofstra L. Rev. 629 (1979), Protection of Opinion Under the First Amendment: Reflections on Alfred Hill, "Defamation and Privacy Under the First Amendment," which was published in the 100th Anniversary issue of the Columbia Law Review, 100 Colum.
+L. Rev. 294 (2000), and New York Times Co. v.
+Sullivan – 50-Year Afterwords, 66 Ala.
+L. Rev. 273 (2014).
 On May 1, 2008, Judge Sack was awarded the Federal Bar Council's Learned Hand Medal for excellence in federal jurisprudence.

-Judge Sack was an officer and director of the William F. Kerby and Robert S. Potter Fund, which assists in funding the legal defense of journalists abroad, and a member of the advisory boards of the Bureau of National Affairs'
+Judge Sack was an officer and director of the William F. Kerby and Robert S. Potter Fund, which assisted in funding the legal defense of journalists abroad, and a member of the advisory boards of the Bureau of National Affairs'